yhfgyyf/deepseek-ocr-to-doc/README.md

 ## English

-A powerful document conversion tool that converts images and PDFs to Markdown or Word documents using DeepSeek-OCR model.
+A powerful document conversion tool that converts images and PDFs to Markdown or Word documents using [DeepSeek-OCR](https://github.com/deepseek-ai/DeepSeek-OCR) model.

+> **Note**: This project is based on the official [DeepSeek-OCR](https://github.com/deepseek-ai/DeepSeek-OCR) model.
+Please refer to the official repository for model downloads and detailed information.

 ### Features